HegemanLab/w4mkmeans_galaxy_wrapper/README.md

 Calculate K-means for sample-clusters \(or feature-clusters, or both\) using W4M dataMatrix \(i.e., XCMS-preprocessed data files\) as input.

 _Please note that XCMS refers to features as 'variables'.
-This documentation does not use either term consistently._
+This documentation generally refers to them as features._

 ## Workflow Position